- Rating: PG

 “Muffin!”
 Callie called to their chocolate Labrador Retriever.
-The full grown dog yipped and came bounding around a corner from the servants’ quarters, seeing that his mistresses were going on an outing and obligingly followed them on one of their favorite things to do: walk.
+The full-grown dog yipped and came bounding around a corner from the servants’ quarters, seeing that his mistresses were going on an outing and obligingly followed them on one of their favorite things to do: walk.

 Menley Rose never left home without a basket, as she enjoyed using the flora and fauna around the farm in her cooking adventures.
-Suddenly a loud noise roared above head.
+Suddenly a loud noise roared above her head.
 She couldn’t see where it was coming from though.
 Menley looked around, her heart already pounding.
 Callie and Muffin were nowhere to be found.

 “Callie!” she called fervently.
 “Calliope Rose!” she cried, the rock in her throat increasing in size as she frantically searched for her daughter.
 Instinctively, Menley picked up her skirts and followed the noise.
 For all she knew, Callie would be there.